Error Analysis of Tensor-Train Cross Approximation: Cross Approximation for Tensor Train Decomposition

 \subsection{Cross Approximation For Tensor Train Decomposition}

 While the SVD-based algorithm \cite{Oseledets11} can be used to find a TT decomposition, that algorithm requires the entire tensor and is inefficient for large tensor order $N$.
-More importantly, in applications like quantum state tomography \cite{ohliger2013efficient}, one can only measure a small number of tensor elements since the experimental time cost is proportional to the number of elements measured.
-In such scenario, we can use TT cross approximation to reconstruct the full tensor using only a small number of known elements, similar to the spirit of matrix cross approximation.
+More importantly, in applications like low-rank embeddings of visual data \cite{Usvyatsov21}, density estimation~\cite{chertkov2021solution}, surrogate visualization modeling~\cite{Ballester-Ripoll16}, and quantum state tomography \cite{ohliger2013efficient}, it is desirable to measure a small number of tensor elements since the experimental cost is proportional to the number of elements measured.
+In such scenarios, we can use TT cross approximation to reconstruct the full tensor using only a small number of known elements, similar to the spirit of matrix cross approximation.

 To illustrate the main ideas behind TT cross approximation, we first consider the case where a tensor $\calT$ is in the exact TT format \eqref{TEBTTCA_8Mar22_1}, i.e., the unfolding matrix ${\bm T}^{\<k\>}$ is exactly low-rank with rank $r_k$.
 In this case, by \Cref{thm:cross-matrix-exact-rank}, we can represent ${\bm T}^{\<1\>}$ with a cross approximation by choosing $r_1'$ rows (with $r_1' \ge r_1$) indexed by $I^{\leq 1}$ and $r_1'$ columns indexed by $I^{> 1}$ such that